ExWeb3/elixir_ethers/README.md

 ## Usage

-To use Elixir Ethers, you must have your contract's ABI, which can be obtained from [etherscan.io](https://etherscan.io).
+To use Elixir Ethers, you must have your contract's ABI in json format, which can be obtained from [etherscan.io](https://etherscan.io).
-This library also supports standard contract interfaces such as `ERC20`, `ERC721` and some more (refer to built-in contracts in hex-doc).
+This library also contains standard contract interfaces such as `ERC20`, `ERC721` and some more by default (refer to built-in contracts in hex-doc).

 Create a module for your contract as follows: